-Experience the Dawn Service to mark the anniversary of the ANZAC landing at Gallipoli
+Experience the Anzac Day Dawn Service at Gallipoli

 Anzac Day marks the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.
 Although this military campaign at Gallipoli failed in its objectives, the actions of the Australian and New Zealand troops left us all a powerful legacy.
 Gallipoli is seen to many as the birth place of what has become known as the "ANZAC legend" and the identity of both nations.
 In 1916 the date, 25th April was officially named Anzac Day.